-Draft solid waste management regulation:

-This regulation is currently in draft form; EPA is planning to finalize the regulation in the near future.
+Draft solid waste management regulation: This regulation is currently in draft form; EPA is planning to finalize the regulation in the near future.

-Project will be executed in conformance to the draft regulation.
+Project will be executed in conformance to the

+draft regulation.
-Clause 5 (a) of the regulation states that prior to

-Regulation on cutting trees:

-the commencement of any projects(s) that would require indiscriminate removal and export of trees/palms from one island to another for the purpose of agriculture, development/redevelopment, construction or any other purpose, it is mandatory under the regulation to prepare an EIA report stating clearly the details of the project with all necessary information and submit the same through Ministry of Environment, and the project can only commence upon grant of written approval of the Ministry.

-Environmental Permits required for project:

-Environmental Impact Assessment (EIA) decision note - The most important environmental permit to initiate project work would be a decision regarding this EIA.
+Regulation on cutting trees: Clause 5 (a) of the regulation states that prior to the commencement of any projects(s) that would require indiscriminate removal and export of trees/palms from one island to another for the purpose of agriculture, development/redevelopment, construction or any other purpose, it is mandatory under the regulation to prepare an EIA report stating clearly the details of the project with all necessary information and submit the same through Ministry of Environment, and the project can only commence upon grant of written approval of the Ministry.
+Environmental Permits required for project: Environmental Impact Assessment (EIA) decision note - The most important environmental permit to initiate project work would be a decision regarding this EIA.
 The EIA Decision Note shall govern the manner in which the project activities must be undertaken.
 This EIA report assists decision makers in understanding the existing environment and potential impacts of the project.
+Therefore, the Decision Note may only be given to the Proponent after a review of this document following which the Ministry may request for further information or provide a decision if further information is not required.
+In some cases, where there are no major environmental impacts associated with the project, the Ministry may provide the Decision Note while at the same time requesting for further information.